BoostGSoC/boost.math/readme.txt

 This is a partial Boost.Math area for:

-* 2013 GSoC
 * Bernoulli numbers and applications to special functions
+* Developed for the 2013 GSoC

 Project Developer: Nikhar Agrawal
 Project Mentor   : Christopher Kormanyos

-The candidate files in this project are proposed to be included in Boost.Math upon successful completion of the project.
+Upon successful completion of the project, the candidate files here are expected to be merged to and/or included in Boost.Math.